The U.S. Navy offers service members a proud and venerable tradition, having patrolled the seas since its inception in 1775.

 Federal PLUS Loans.
 Otherwise known as Direct PLUS Loans, these loans are offered by the U.S. government to undergraduate and graduate students to cover tuition and college costs.
 In many cases, Direct PLUS Loans offer funds to college students to cover expenses not covered by other financial aid programs.

 Consolidation Loans.
 Consolidation loans bundle multiple federal loans into a single loan, streamlining the repayment process.

 Perkins Loans.
 Perkins Loans are low-interest loans geared toward college students (both undergraduate and graduate) who demonstrate financial need.
 Congress stopped making Perkins student loans in 2018, but naval personnel may still have outstanding Perkins loan debt and thus are eligible for help from the Navy Loan Repayment Program.

 A future Navy member may apply for the loan repayment program early in the service enrollment process.
 A Navy applicant is given the option to enroll in the program at the Military Entrance Processing Stations.

 MEPS, the stations funded by the U.S. Department of Defense to enroll military service members, handle their applications and assess their physical, mental, and emotional health to see if they’re fit for military service.

 For student loan relief purposes, the Navy recruiter on hand (also known as the MEPS classifier) will process all of a Navy recruit’s paperwork, including loan repayment application documents, and submit them for processing.

 What Documents Do You Need To Apply?

-All documents are available at the MEPS recruiting center or through specific U.S. government websites and you need all of the following to apply:
+All documents are available at the MEPS recruiting center or through specific U.S. government websites.
+You will need all of the following documents to apply:

 • A copy of the Loan Repayment Program Worksheet.